Wisdom Teeth Removal Atlanta

 Types of Anesthesia

 We will discuss the best type of anesthesia for you.
-Basically there are 4 types of anesthesia for procedures:
+There are 4 types of anesthesia for procedures:

-3. IV sedation – this can be deep or light sedation.
-You are sedated with drugs in the IV, and also given local anesthesia.
+- IV sedation – this can be deep or light sedation.
+You are sedated with drugs in the IV, and given local anesthesia.
 You may have some awareness with this type of sedation.

-4. General Anesthesia – this is where you are completely asleep, and not aware of the procedure.
-Local anesthesia is also given so when you wake up you are comfortable and the surgical site is numb and will not cause uncomfortable pain.
+- General Anesthesia – this is where you are completely asleep, and not aware of the procedure.
+Local anesthesia is also given so when you wake up you are comfortable, and the surgical site is numb and will not cause uncomfortable pain.

 For the majority of our third molar patients – we recommend general anesthesia.